weslashley/iOSI-precourse-onboarding/README.md

 ## In This Repository

 We provide a number of *required* and *optional* resources to better prepare you for the course.
-Please complete **all** items **before** your first day of class, so that both you and your computer will be prepared to hit the ground running.
+Please complete **all** items **before** your first day of class, so that both you and your computer will be prepared to hit the ground running!

 ## To Get Started